-· Health-Care Appointments
+Health-Care Appointments

-Documented health-care appointments for the student or a child of the student, including absences-related to autism services shall be excused, if the student returns to school on the same day of the appointment and brings a note from the health-care provider.
+Documented health-care appointments for the student or a child of the student, including absences related to autism services shall be excused, if the student comes to school the day of the appointment, either before or after the appointment and brings a note from the health-care provider.

 A consultation over the phone or via video (telemedicine) is considered an appointment with a health care professional.
-However, an appointment with a school nurse does not count as an appointment with a health care professional.
+An appointment with a school nurse, however, is not considered as an appointment with a health care professional.

-For students in the conservatorship (custody) of the state
+• For Students in the Conservatorship (Custody) of the State

-An activity required under court-ordered service plan; or other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.
+An activity required under court-ordered service plan, or other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.